PeterFogh/dvc_dask_use_case/README.md

     1. `dvc run -d train_model.py -d conf.py -d remote://ahsoka/dvc_dask_use_case/matrix-train.p -o remote://ahsoka/dvc_dask_use_case/model.p -f train_model.dvc python train_model.py`
     1. `dvc run -d evaluate.py -d conf.py -d remote://ahsoka/dvc_dask_use_case/model.p -d remote://ahsoka/dvc_dask_use_case/matrix-test.p -m eval.txt -f Dvcfile python evaluate.py`
 1. Show DVC metrics `dvc metrics show -a`.
+1. Visit MLflow tracking server webUI from your local brower at http://localhost:5000/ to see the results of the pipeline.

 ## Problems with MLflow for the use case

 - **MLflow artifacts do not support our SSH setup.** `mlflow.log_artifacts()` do not support files saved on the remote server.
 Artifact files must be located at a directory shared by both the client machine and the server using the methods [described here](https://www.mlflow.org/docs/latest/tracking.html#supported-artifact-stores).
-Read https://github.com/mlflow/mlflow/issues/572#issuecomment-427718078 for more details on the problem. **However, we can circumvent this problem using `dask` to executed the MLflow run on the remote server.
+Read https://github.com/mlflow/mlflow/issues/572#issuecomment-427718078 for more details on the problem. **However, we can circumvent this problem using Dask to executed the MLflow run on the remote server.
 Thereby, both the client and the MLflow tracking server has not problem reading and writing to the same folder, as the they are executed on the same machine.**